EdewagaPoe/nmPLS-Net-Segmenting-Pulmonary-Lobes-using-nmODE/README.md

 # nmPLS-Net-Segmenting-Pulmonary-Lobes-using-nmODE
-This is the code for the paper 'nmPLS-Net-Segmenting-Pulmonary-Lobes-using-nmODE'
+This is the code for the paper 'nmPLS-Net-Segmenting-Pulmonary-Lobes-using-nmODE'.
+The full code of model will be uploaded soon.

 /train/train.py provides a base train code for the model.